gatsbyjs/gatsby-ja/docs/tutorial/building-a-theme.md

 yarn workspace gatsby-theme-events develop
 ```

-If you query this time for `allEvent`, you'll see the `Event` data, including the new スラッグ s:
+If you query this time for `allEvent`, you'll see the `Event` data, including the new slugs:

 ![Successful execution of the previously described query, in the GraphiQL explorer](./images/building-a-theme-query-event-type.png)